What’s the F-ing Point?

 Should I continue taking this course?
 Probably not.

 What does this prove?
 We’ve got no damn clue what we are doing.
-And it goes deeper than that.
-Many of us don’t even know what we want.
-Each day, we are so lost as to what to do with our hands and legs that we buy into the societal pressures around us and like sheep fall into a herd, trotting down along a road that takes us to our own death.
-We are purposeless.
+Which may be fine, but it goes deeper: many of us don’t know what we want.
+Each day, we are so lost as to what to do with our time that we buy into the societal pressures around us and like sheep fall into a herd, trotting down along a road that we believe is necessary to take.

 So what should we do?
 Is there a huge problem, or is this 17-year old kid just ranting about some life-changing realization he thinks he just had?